-Contrary to popular belief: traditional business plans are useless.
+Contrary to popular belief, traditional business plans are useless.
 A business plan is a document where you propose the strategy for your upcoming business.
 A typical business plan describes the product, market, distribution, costs, and revenue projections.
-A hopeful entrepreneur typically fills these sections in with vague best guesses for the course of the business.
+A hopeful entrepreneur typically fills these sections in with vague estimations for the course of the business.
 Then they set sail on making the plan a reality.

-But starting a business is a huge risk, and starting out with a vague untested plan only minimally reduces that risk.
-If business plans were helpful for starting businesses, most businesses would succeed.
-According to the US Bureau of Labor Statistics, 50% of businesses fail within 5 years.
+Starting a business is a huge risk, and starting out with a vague, untested plan only barely reduces that risk.
+If having a business plan was all it took to start a business, most businesses would succeed.
+According to the US Bureau of Labor Statistics, 50% of businesses fail within the first five years.
 If business plans were effective, these numbers wouldn’t be so high.

-So if business plans are useless, what you should do instead?
+So if generic business plans are essentially useless, what you should do instead?
 Follow the WealthFit Startup Strategy.

 The WealthFit Startup Strategy

-The WealtFit Startup Strategy is a tested method of starting a successful business.
+The WealthFit Startup Strategy is a tested method for starting a successful business.
 The strategy was developed by serial entrepreneurs at WealthFit with decades of experience.
-The WealthFit Startup Strategy is designed to get companies from zero to their first round of revenue without external funding.
-A WealthFit Startup is one with:
+The WealthFit Startup Strategy is designed to get companies from square one to their first round of revenue without external funding.
+A WealthFit Startup is one that has: